portworx/px-docs/scheduler/kubernetes/snaps-group.md

 **PX Version**

-Group snapshots are supported in upcoming Portworx version 1.4 and above.
+Group snapshots are supported in Portworx version 1.4 and above.

 ## Creating group snapshots